 - Supportive staff (Resident Deans, student Resident Assistants, and Safety & Security)

-- Surrounding communities that offer more than meets the eye (Shuttle Services can take you there.)
+- Surrounding communities that offer more than meets the eye (Shuttle Services can take you there)

 Most first-year students will begin their residential life at Landmark College in a double-occupancy bedroom in one of our main residence halls (Robert Frost Hall, Alumni Hall, Edward Durell Stone Hall, or Stanton Davis Hall).
+There are distinctions between each of these halls.

 After their first year, students will have the opportunity to live in the suite-style residences of George D. Aiken Hall, Chumley Hall, or The Bridges.
 These halls offer students a more independent living and learning environment, while still allowing connection and engagement with their community.